-Unit members shall receive the following longevity stipends in the school year after the threshold was met:
+Effective July 1, 2024, employees covered by the handbook shall receive the following longevity stipends in the school year after the threshold was met:

-- \$500 will be paid to unit members with 5 years of service (and beyond) with the Weedsport Central School District. - \$750 will be paid to unit members with 10 years of service (and beyond) with the Weedsport Central School District. - \$1,000 will be paid to unit members with 15 years of service (and beyond) with the Weedsport Central School District.
+- \$1,000 will be paid to employees covered by the handbook with 5 years of service (and beyond) with the Weedsport Central School District. - \$1,250 will be paid to employees covered by the handbook with 10 years of service (and beyond) with the Weedsport Central School District. - \$1,500 will be paid to employees covered by the handbook with 15 years of service (and beyond) with the Weedsport Central School District.

-Stipends are not added to the unit member's base salary.
+Stipends are not added to the employee's base salary.